Custom Data import example

 For the affiliate marketing example, you might want to import data such as the affiliate's geographic location, and assign categories and types to affiliate-related hits to your site.

-Step 2: Create any necessary custom dimensions or Metrics (Universal Analytics only)
+Step 2: Create any necessary custom dimensions or Metrics

 To join your imported data with hit data captured by Google Analytics, you might create an Affiliate ID dimension.
 You could extract this ID from the query parameters of URLs that send this affiliate traffic to your site.